magictrick-dev/Ninetails/README.md

 <p align="center"><a href="https://www.vecteezy.com"><img src="./doc/display.svg" style="display: inline-text;" height="300px" /></a></p>

 Ninetails is a game engine targeted towards indie game developers and hobbyists alike.
-What separates Ninetails from general-purpose game engines is that it targets developers who want deeper control over how their engine behaves.
+What separates Ninetails from general-purpose game engines like Unity or Godot is that it targets developers who want deeper control over how their engine behaves.
 This is accomplished by presenting a set of low-level platform APIs which can be used to develop higher order game engine components.
 Such components are provided for use, but are not required to develop with Ninetails.

 For those who want a fresh project but do not want to trudge through the grunt work of developing the platform abstractions needed to work with the hardware will be right at home with this game engine since most of that work is done for you.